Foster Care Program

 The United Indians Indian Child Welfare (ICW)-Foster Care Program is a Child Placing Agency (CPA), located at Daybreak Star Cultural Center in Seattle, WA.
 The ICW-Foster Care program is licensed through DCYF regional licensing to assist Native American families who wish to become licensed to provide foster care.
 Our program assists non-Native American families currently caring for Native American children.

-The ICW-foster care program recruits, trains, licenses and offers support to families caring for Native American children.
-Our program offers supportive services to all families caring for Native American children who are in need of access to culturally specific services and training.
+The ICW-foster care program recruits, trains, licenses, and offers support to families caring for Native American children.
+Our program provides supportive services to all families caring for Native American children who need access to culturally specific services and training.

 Foster Care Licensing